netcreateorg/nc-multiplex/ReadMe.md

 There is absolutely no security on this system.
 So use it with caution.
 It's probably not a good idea to leave it permanently running on a public URL.

 * Wide open databases

 Anyone can view any database running on the server.

+* No limits on creating

+Anyone can create as many new databases as they want, using any name they choose.
+If the name exists, the system will load the existing db.
+There is currently no error checking here.
+So you may end up with many hundreds of databases over time.

+* IP option is for private IP networks

+Generally, you won't need to use the `--ip` option.

+It is there for use with EC2 and docker implementations that default to a private ip network address.
+In those cases, the public network ip is not visible to the `brunch-server` start script, and the system ends up using the private ip address for websockets, rendering it unreachable.
+Passing an IP address will force brunch to override the private ip address.